FREE SHIPPING ON ALL ORDERS OVER $150

 Not every food needs to check all these boxes, but it does need to check at least one very well.
 An example could be spinach.
 It’s not rich in calories nor easy to digest, but it does have nutrients that improve muscle growth.
 On the other hand, white rice doesn’t have many micronutrients, but its calories are easily digestible and will be stored primarily as muscle, rather than fat.

 How you choose to bulk is up to you.
 The key is to eat more calories than you burn on a daily basis and lift weights at least 3 times a week.
 This will provide your muscles the fuel and the stress they need to grow.
 Be sure to consume enough high-fiber foods in order to keep your digestive system running smoothly.
-And if you’re vegan, — you bulk up the exact same way as an omnivore...by eating more calories than you burn from unprocessed whole food sources combined with weight lifting.

 If you’re going to be eating like a beast, you also need to train like one too or else risk just getting chubby.
-Without a doubt, the best lifts for muscle mass gain are compound exercises with free weights—much like with bodybuilding.
+Without a doubt, the best lifts for muscle mass gain are compound exercises with free weights, much like with bodybuilding.

 You need to be doing weight training lifts such as squats, deadlifts, bench press, and other presses and rows.
 While you can do isolation exercises as well in order to focus on a particular muscle group, the main emphasis of your workouts should be the compound lifts.
-In this scenario, bodyweight exercises probably won’t cut it.

 These lifts activate more of your body and more of your muscle fibers, allowing you to gain mass faster.
 The way in which you program these is also important.

 For hypertrophy, mass gains that make you look big, you need to do a higher amount of reps while slightly decreasing the intensity (loads).

 This will wreck your muscle fibers and make them heal with a fuller look.
 If you want to fill out that frame, this is the way to go.
 Furthermore, don’t forget about progressive overload.
 You always want to be lifting heavier weights whenever you can.
 A robust training program will keep you on track.

-Obviously, this isn’t a call to over-train or injure yourself by doing something you obviously can’t—but make sure that your body is always under significant tension when you’re working out.
+Obviously, this isn’t a call to over-train or injure yourself by doing something you obviously can’t, but make sure that your body is always under significant tension when you’re working out.
 This is especially important if you’re training for hypertrophy rather than strength or endurance.

 By far the best muscle building supplement you’ll be using is protein powder.
 Whether it's whey protein powder or a plant-based protein powder, make sure it has the necessary amino acids needed for muscle growth.
 Preferably, take it right before your workout and during the post-workout, so your body has the protein when it really needs it.

-Creatine is a must for anyone looking to put on muscle mass.
-Not only will it get you jacked, but it’ll also provide more energy when you’re doing those really explosive movements—such as the deadlift.
+Not only will it get you jacked, but it will also provide more energy when you’re doing those really explosive movements, such as the deadlift.
 It supplies the energy needed for more powerful muscle contractions, and it’s an excellent and safe way to boost your gains in the iron temple.

 Going a step further, branched-chain amino acids (BCAAs) are also a terrific way to get more out of working out.
 They’re an essential part of a complete protein that helps to build and maintain your muscles.
-If you want to get that extra edge, they’re an excellent supplement to take in order to optimize the repair and strengthening of your muscles.

 Your body is a temple, and while you can customize it to do some pretty amazing things (and look even more amazing), you have to make sure that the foundations are solid.